dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 .. figure:: ../_images/hybrid_app_pipeline.png
     :name: HybridAppPipeline
-    :alt: Hybrid-application pipeline integrated into a business's technology stack
+    :alt: Hybrid-application pipeline integrated with a business's technology stack

-    Hybrid-application pipeline integrated into a business's technology stack.\ [#]_
+    Hybrid-application pipeline integrated with a business's technology stack.\ [#]_

 .. [#] QPU solvers are not shown in this figure, but the solver API is also
     used to call them.